 - 24 structures: 12 bridges and 3 underpasses.

 The Toowoomba project won "The best road deal for the Asia Pacific 2015" award from the IJ Global Project Finance and Infrastructure Journal.

-- Contract: Design, construction, financing, operation and maintenance (PPP).
+- Contract type: Design, construction, financing, operation and maintenance (PPP).